 - Excellent communication and organizational skills are strongly preferred, and participants should exhibit leadership skills to complete their own projects.

 - A bachelor’s degree is not required as long as applicants have acquired the skills needed for their chosen career path in another way.

 - The value of this Lab is thousands of dollars.
-However, there is no cost to participate in this competitive program.
+However, there is no cost to apply for or participate in this competitive program.

-- The application will be posted in January 2022.
-Your application materials will be evaluated by RespectAbility staff members as well as faculty advisors who are experts in each field.
+- Your application materials will be evaluated by RespectAbility staff members as well as faculty advisors who are experts in each field.
 View the 2021 Faculty Advisors: www.respectability.org/respectability-la-lab-2021.

-- Platinum Sponsors: Murray/Reese Foundation, The Harnisch Foundation, Netflix, Pop Culture Collaborative, Sony Pictures Entertainment and The Walt Disney Company
+A+E Networks, Final Draft, The Harnisch Foundation, Murray/Reese Foundation, NBCUniversal, Netflix, Pop Culture Collaborative, Sony Pictures Entertainment, ViacomCBS, The Walt Disney Company

 Recipient of The Roddenberry Foundation Impact Award

 2022 Faculty Advisors